-To obtain a passing grade in the course, a mark of 50% or more must be achieved on the Final Project Presentation and on the Written Final Project Paper (in lieu of final exam).
+To obtain a passing grade in the course, a mark of 50% or more must be achieved across the Project 1 and Project 2 course components (in lieu of final exam).
 A project grade < 50% will result in a final course grade of 48% or less.